Exact entanglement cost of quantum states and channels under PPT-preserving operations: Exact entanglement cost of quantum channels

 \subsection{Exact parallel simulation of quantum channels}

-Another fundamental problem is to quantify the entanglement required for an exact simulation of an arbitrary quantum channel, via free operations (LOCC or PPT) and by making use of an entangled resource state.
-Recall that $\Omega$ represents the set of free operations.
+Another fundamental problem is to quantify the entanglement required for an exact simulation of an arbitrary quantum channel, via free channels (LOCC or PPT) and by making use of an entangled resource state.
+Recall that $\Omega$ represents the set of free channels.
 Also, two quantum channels $\cN_{A\to B}$ and $\cM_{A\to B}$ are equal if for orthonormal bases $\{\ket{i}_A\}_i$ and $\{\ket{k}_B\}_k$, the following equalities hold for all $i,j,k,l\in \mathbb{N}$:

 This is equivalent to the Choi operators of the channels being equal:

 Furthermore, the following identity holds for an arbitrary state $\rho_{CS}$ with $S \simeq R \simeq A$:

 understood intuitively as a post-selected variant \cite{B05,HM04} of quantum teleportation \cite{Bennett1993}.
 From the identity in \eqref{eq:PS-tele}, we conclude that if two channels are equal in the sense of \eqref{eq:channel-equality} and \eqref{eq:channel-equality-Choi}, then there is no physical procedure that can distinguish them.